The good news is that I am licensed to use pesticides to eradicate the common types of household textile bugs and fleas.

 The common clothes moth, Tineola Bisselliella

-When laying up to 100 eggs the adult is very careful to spread the eggs around so they are all near to a food source when they hatch.
+When laying up to 100 eggs the adult is very careful to spread the eggs around so they are all near to a food source, usually your natural carpet or upholstery fibres, when they hatch.
 A few here and a few there.

 Carpet Beetle : Anthrenus Verbasci